kimpham54/kimpham54.github.io/README.md

 - images need to go in /static not assets
 - tags and dates need to be properly formatted for pages to build
 - don't touch any content in themes, need to override
-- i've noticed an unidentified cause related to uploading images for an issue when i can't push, updates to hugo need to be done in this case incrementally. remove all in public and rebuild.

 kimpham54.github.io is dead.
 Long live kimpham54.github.io!